Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds

 \subsection{Classification results}

-We need the following classification result from \cite[Theorem 1.3]{BFFP} for hyperbolic manifolds\footnote{The results hold for general partially hyperbolic diffeomorphisms homotopic to the identity, we refer the reader to \cite[Section 1.2]{BFFP} for such statements including some stronger results even in the hyperbolic manifold case.}.
+We need the following classification result from \cite[Theorem B]{BFFP2} for hyperbolic manifolds\footnote{The results hold for general partially hyperbolic diffeomorphisms homotopic to the identity, we refer the reader to \cite[Section 2]{BFFP2} for such statements including some stronger results even in the hyperbolic manifold case.}.

-\begin{theorem}[\cite{BFFP}] Let $f: M \to M$ be a partially hyperbolic diffeomorphism of a hyperbolic 3-manifold $M$ and let $\ft$ be a good lift of $f$.
+\begin{theorem}[\cite{BFFP2}] Let $f: M \to M$ be a partially hyperbolic diffeomorphism of a hyperbolic 3-manifold $M$ with $f$ homotopic to the identity, and let $\ft$ be a good lift of $f$.
 Suppose that $f$ preserves branching foliations $\fbs, \fbu$.
 Then either \begin{enumerate} \item $f$ is a discretized Anosov flow, and in particular $f$ is dynamically coherent; \item or $f$ is not dynamically coherent and $\ft$ is a \emph{double translation}.
 That is, $\ft$ is a translation on each of the leaf spaces of $\wfbs$ and $\wfbu$. \end{enumerate} \end{theorem}